Figure Skater's Website www.sk8stuff.com

 Salchow (bi 1 Tbo)

-The Salchow got it's unusual name from it's inventor, Ulrich Salchow, and it is often pronounced as a “sow” (sounds like a pig).
 It is an edge jump which takes off from a LBI edge, turns a full revolution, and lands on the RBO edge.
 It is most commonly entered from backwards crossovers with a step-forward onto a LFO edge.
 The skater then does an LFO 3-turn so that he is skating on a LBI edge.
 At this point, the skater usually executes a strong “check” for stability, with the right arm extended behind and the left arm extended forward.
 The free leg (right leg) is held in the air, behind and to the right of the skater.
 The skater swings the free leg and arm forward, initiating a spinning action, and leaps into the air.

 The jump is sometimes entered from an RFI-mohawk (which places the skater directly onto an LBI edge).

-In the picture and videos shown here, Lauren performs a triple Salchow from a mohawk entry.
+In the picture and videos shown here, Lauren performs a triple Salchow from a mohawk entry

 Lauren Gladney / Detroit SC

-All original content is Copyright 2004 by the Figure Skater's Website.
+All original content Copyright © 1999-2024 by Korte Web Services, LLC.
 Permission is granted for clubs and rinks to reproduce for instructional or non-profit purposes, with attribution.
-This site is produced privately as a service to skaters and is not endorsed by the USFSA.
-The USFSA Rulebook is the official guide to all rules and requirements.
-Images representing skaters are for private viewing only, and are not to be republished or used for any commercial purposes.
+This site is produced privately as a service to skaters and is not endorsed by US Figure Skating or other organizations.
+The USFSA Rulebook is the official guide to rules and requirements.
+Images may not be republished or used for any commercial purposes